alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 What is the conflict between T&S' TML hypothesis and Sullivan's notion of implementation irrelevance?
 Sullivan's defense of the possibility of understanding from ML models despite their opacity relies on the implementation irrelevance of certain details.

+What do T&S claim that Sullivan's argument against opacity as an in-principle problem for understanding relies on, and what does it actually rely on?
+>[!TS]
+>“Sullivan’s argument refutes that DL models cannot be used for understanding merely due to some opacity, but the reliance on the implementation irrelevance of certain details, particularly their irrelevance to the target of understanding, is essential for this defense.”
+(Shech and Tamir, 2022, p.
+10)

+Sullivan differentiates implementation details according to their level of abstraction.
+Lower-level details can be opaque without causing a problem for understanding.
+However, the goals of higher-level algorithms and higher-level emergent properties need to be known in order to evaluate LU and gain understanding from ML models.
+Sullivan does not argue for the irrelevance of learned parameter instantiations per se.
+So it is not that Sullivan argues for the irrelevance of details comparable to "topological facts" in the map example.
+She argues that if the high-level algorithmic goal is to represent a target system, it is irrelevant how this goal is achieved, i.e. how the topological facts are expressed through the model implementation.

 Why does Sullivan dismiss T&S' approach to distinguish different kinds of implementation details?